apache/druid/docs/development/extensions-core/k8s-jobs.md

 ##### Differentiating Task Pods Created From Multiple Namespaces

 When we have task pods running in multiple namespaces, it will be difficult to tell which task pods are being started by which cluster.
-You can specify a task name prefix, `druid.indexer.runner.k8sTaskNamePrefix`, to provide clarity on the namespace that your tasks are responsible for.
-After configuration, your task names will change from `coordinatorissuedcompactdataso-0e74d5132781cc950eecf04--1-vbx6t` to `taskprefix-0e74d5132781cc950eecf04--1-vbx6t`
+You can specify a task name prefix, `druid.indexer.runner.k8sTaskPodNamePrefix`, to apply your specified prefix to all task pods created by your cluster.

+After configuration, you can witness the change from `coordinatorissuedcompactdataso-0e74d5132781cc950eecf04--1-vbx6t` to `yourtaskprefix-0e74d5132781cc950eecf04--1-vbx6t` by either doing `kubectl get pods` or by viewing the "Location" column under the web console.

-When configuring the `druid.indexer.runner.k8sTaskNamePrefix`, you should note that:
+When configuring the `druid.indexer.runner.k8sTaskPodNamePrefix`, you should note that:
-- The prefix will cut off at 30 characters, as the task names must respect Kubernetes' 63-character limit.
+- The prefix will cut off at 30 characters, as the task pod names must respect a 63-character limit in Kubernetes.
 - Special characters `: - . _` will be ignored.
+- The prefix will be converted to lowercase.

 ##### Dealing with ZooKeeper Problems